imanghafoori1/laravel-MasterPass/README.md

 # Config

-The only thing you should do is to put your master password in the .env file:
+The only thing you should do is to put your master password in the .env (or config/auth.php) file:

 ```
 MASTER_PASSWORD=mySecretMasterPass